All Episodes

 But there's something else going on here, too.

-As we know the liberals are doing their best to destroy conservatives.
+As we know, the liberals are doing their best to destroy conservatives.

-That's their game, and that's that's uh that's that's predictable.
+That's their game, and that's predictable.

-These things are embarrassing to the elites who have to go to these cocktail parties and defend their association uh with these kind of hicks.
+These things are embarrassing to the elites who have to go to these cocktail parties and defend their association with these kind of hicks.

 And in light of this, I want to go back and play Chuck Todd's question and answer, his answer to Steve Scully from C-SPAN's Washington Journal again.